 Constraints "Gates" Project Constraints "Gates" Opportunities "Keys to Open Gates" Project Opportunities "Keys" Project "Gate Status" Site Characteristics - Favorable Geology, Complimentary Land Use The location of the project is approximately 2.
 5 miles from the nearest 21"+ connection to Padre Dam's sanitary sewer system.
 Larger or Multiple Storage Sites offsite, with conveyance Built conveyance, or the augmentation of flow to sewer systems that are closer to the site, along with future agreements made between Padre Dam and east County agencies might allow for conveyance to RSWRF.
-And the second sec Match Production with Demand/Need Recycled water production will increase due to Padre Dam's planned expansions to produce up to 21 MGD (Phase 3) for multiple reuse end-goals.
+And the second s Match Production with Demand/Need Recycled water production will increase due to Padre Dam's planned expansions to produce up to 21 MGD (Phase 3) for multiple reuse end-goals.
 Multiple public parcel storage sites Adequate conveyance to plant There is adequate offsite storage capacity to meet needs, and there is expected to be adequate capacity in the sewer.
 However, the estimated available flow of about 0.01 MGD may not be adequate to meet Padre Dam's reuse goals.
-A set of the set of th Absence of Existing Infrastructure (Storage, Conveyance, Treatment, Distribution) No storage infrastructure currently exists; neither does conveyance infrastructure to the sanitary sewer system.
+Absence of Existing Infrastructure (Storage, Conveyance, Treatment, Distribution) No storage infrastructure currently exists; neither does conveyance infrastructure to the sanitary sewer system.
 Existing Infrastructure (Storage, Conveyance, Treatment Capacity, Distribution) Large Scale project - Economies of Scale Storage infrastructure needs to be installed/built, and conveyance infrastructure needs to be built, to transfer flows from this site to the nearest sanitary sewer system.
 Capacity does exist in the Padre Dam sewer system to accommodate these flows.
-A set of the set of th Agency Agreements Additional agreements may be needed for capture and storage of stormwater on site, and for conveyance over a large distance to Padre Dam.
+And a second sec Agency Agreements Additional agreements may be needed for capture and storage of stormwater on site, and for conveyance over a large distance to Padre Dam.
 Partnerships Local municipalities may want to partner with Padre Dam to meet water quality goals in the watershed, and to meet local recycled water demands.
-And a second sec Water Type Incompatibility Treatment Requirements While stormwater mixed with current upgraded treatment facility may not be compatible.
-Storage and Controlled Discharge Separate or Pre- Treatment Modeling and testing of the treatment systems is needed to adequately address any issues in product water quality, or effects on RSWRF's current treatment system; however, since the expected flows are relatively small (on the order of about 0.01 MGD), it is unlikely that there will be any major impacts to treatment process Regulatory Ambiguity Regulations not clear on the treatment standards for stormwater for non- potable uses or for indirect potable reuse Regulator Clarity and Flexibility Treated stormwater to meet current recycled water requirements unless clarifications provided by regulatory agencies Anna an anna an anna an anna an anna an an
+All and a second Water Type Incompatibility Treatment Requirements While stormwater mixed with current upgraded treatment facility may not be compatible.
+Storage and Controlled Discharge Separate or Pre- Treatment I Discharge treatment systems is or Pre- needed to adequately address any issues in Regulatory Ambiguity Regulations not clear on the treatment standards for stormwater for non- potable uses or for indirect potable reuse Regulator Clarity and Flexibility Treated stormwater to meet current recycled water requirements unless clarifications provided by regulatory agencies eren un de la construcción de la

-Capital and O&M Costs Funding Funding needed for project implementation and O&M costs Regulatory Drivers Multi-Benefits Supportable trade-off between cost and benefit Grant Funding Potential funding from Stormwater Prop 1 Funding Inter-agency agreements may allow for additional funding support to meet stormwater water quality goals and/or use of recycled water to clean sewers Public/Agency Support Current facility recycled water agreements may limit added stormwater use Public/Agency Support Regulatory Driver Public/Private Partnerships Greater flexibility in the current recycled water agreements could provide flexibility to treat and store of stormwater.
-A fragmentaria de la construcción de la construcci
+Capital and O&M Costs Funding Funding needed for project implementation and O&M costs Regulatory Drivers Multi-Benefits Supportable trade-off between cost and benefit Grant Funding Potential funding from Stormwater Prop 1 Funding Inter-agency agreements may allow for additional funding support to meet stormwater water quality goals and/or use of recycled water to clean sewers erandom eran Public/Agency Support Current facility recycled water agreements may limit added stormwater use Public/Agency Support Regulatory Driver Public/Private Partnerships Greater flexibility in the current recycled water agreements could provide flexibility to treat and store of stormwater.
+Restance of the second se